seanloveall/ai-project/README.txt

-Written in Python 2.7.
+Written in Python 2.7 on Windows 10.
 The first argument is a text file that contains a list of paths to images as well as an indicator of 0 or 1.
 The second argument is a text file that contains a list of paths to images.
 The third argument is the path to the output file.
 The fourth argument is a number that tells the application which algorithm to use.

 Format of Command Line Execution